 I am in my mid 40’s, love the beach, sunsets and chocolate donuts, and am married to a beautiful man with our blended family of eight!
-Yep, we are the Brady bunch… three boys and three girls ranging in ages from 14 to 19 and everywhere in between.
+Yep, we are the Brady bunch… three boys and three girls ranging in ages from 14 to 20, and everywhere in between.
 We have only been married for three years and have experienced much in that time.
 We feel so fortunate to have our big, loving family and our kids amaze us continually with their strength and growth.
 We live in Adelaide, South Australia, not far from the beach which is my favourite place to be.

 We are endlessly grateful to have a supportive network of family and friends around us and have been amazed by their generosity and help during my journey.

 My husband and I have been through our darkest times during my illness.
 It has been incredibly difficult for him also.
 Yes, I was the one going through surgery, treatment, losing my hair and so on but he had to give up everything to be my carer.
 For more than a year he abandoned his passion to paint, and hardly worked so that he could be there for me around the clock.
 Appointments, housework, washing, driving the kids, feeding the kids, dealing with the bills… I could go on, but I’m sure you get my drift.